Find the programme structure that fits your year of admission on your Study Information.

-The structure of the programme is very free, and you can compose your course of study as you choose.
-The courses offered seek to couple mathematical, statistical and practical aspects, usually with a focus on a special type of study and the theoretical and practical problems it entails.
+The structure of the programme is very free.
+You can choose from a large number of restricted elective and elective courses to compose the programme as you choose.
+The courses offered seek to couple mathematical, statistical, and practical aspects, usually with a focus on a special type of study and the theoretical, and practical problems it entails.

-You may choose to focus on one of the three aspects and become, for example, a probability theoretician or obtain skills in statistical computing.
+You may choose to focus on one of the three disciplines (probability theory, theoretical statistics or data processing) and become, for example, a probability theoretician or obtain skills in statistical computing.

 There are good opportunities for participating in external projects as part of your studies.
 You can also choose to collaborate with a company or an institution by doing a project in practice.

-It is also possible to study abroad during your degree.
-You can choose to study abroad for one or two semesters or for a shorter period of time, for instance attend a summer school course.
+Furthermore, it is possible to study abroad during your programme.
+You can choose to study for one or two semesters or for a shorter period, for instance attend a summer school course.

 The programme concludes with a thesis, where you work in depth with an academic problem.
 Often, the thesis has a practical point of departure, where the solution to the problem may of importance to many people.